 How about you?
 As I have been researching this topic, I have heard many comments about why people fear death.
 Some people fear the unknown of what comes after death.
 Other people say that they will miss their loved ones, and they wonder how their family will survive without them?

 We all have our own reasons why we are afraid of death.
 If we are honest with ourselves, we will share how we feel.
 As we share our fear of death with others, we can uncover some of the reasons why death bothers us.
-Acknowledging our fear of death is our first step towards personal freedom.
+Acknowledging our fear of death is our first step toward personal freedom.
 When we are free of the fear of death we can begin to choose life, in all of its abundances.

 Please share your own fear of death with us!
 Sharing is a good remedy for our souls.